Consumer Medicine Information

 Things to be careful of

 Be careful driving or operating machinery until you know how BLENAMAX® affects you.
 As with some other medicines, BLENAMAX® may cause tiredness in some people.
-Make sure you know how you react to BLENAMAX® before you drive a car, operate machinery, or do anything else that could be dangerous if you are tired.
+Make sure you know how you react to BLENAMAX® before you drive a car, operate machinery, or do anything else that could be dangerous if

 If this occurs do not drive.